Stafford Cassell

-Stafford Hendricks "Pop" Cassell (February 8, 1909 – April 16, 1966) was an American football and basketball coach.
+Stafford Hendricks "Pop" Cassell (February 8, 1909 – April 16, 1966) was an American college football and college basketball coach.

 Coaching career

 Cassell was the head football coach at American University in Washington, D.C. from 1940 to 1941 and at the Morningside College in Sioux City, Iowa in 1942.
 His coaching record at Morningside was 2–6.
 His coaching record at American was 2–7–1.

-Awards and honors
+Legacy

+He was buried in Arlington National Cemetery.
 In 1969, American University established the Stafford H. Cassell Hall of Fame in his honor.